 Only use cards with the symbol P + disregard any cards with other symbols.
 The Winter Quarters cards are not used.
 The Mud card is used.

-Corps (Order of Battle for EYLAU) Check that the following corps have a scenario P symbol: DAVOUT, LEFEBRE, BESSIERES, LANNES, GALITZINE and TUCHKOV.
+Check that the following corps have a scenario P symbol: DAVOUT, LEFEBVRE, BESSIERES, LANNES, GALITZINE and TUCHKOV.